talgolde1/python-1005-tal-homework/README.md

 ### GuessGame.py

+In this game, you need to guess a randomly chosen number between 1 and the selected difficulty level.
+Put your intuition to the test and see if you can guess correctly!

+### MemoryGame.py

 Can you remember a sequence of numbers displayed for a brief moment?
 In the Memory Game, a sequence of random numbers will appear, and you must recall and input the same sequence afterward.
 Challenge your memory and observation skills!

-### MemoryGame.py

-This module embodies the Memory Game, where users strive to recollect a sequence of numbers.

 ### CurrencyRouletteGame.py